Beat the summer heat! Regain your energy with authentic summer vegetable curry made from spices

 Basic steps for spice curry

-- Fry the onions until they turn amber.
-Add oil to a frying pan heated over medium heat and fry the chopped onions.
-The key is to fry them slowly until they turn amber, being careful not to burn them.
-This will create the base for the richness and sweetness of the curry.
+- To caramelize the onions, heat oil in a pan over medium heat and sauté the minced onions.
+The key is to sauté them slowly until they turn a caramel color, being careful not to burn them.
+This will form the base of the curry's richness and sweetness.

-- Add the garlic and ginger .
+- Add garlic and ginger.
 Once the onions have turned caramelized, add the garlic and ginger and sauté until fragrant.

-- Add the tomatoes and simmer to remove the moisture .
-Add the tomatoes and mash them while frying to remove the moisture.
-Stir-fry thoroughly until they become a paste, which will reduce the acidity and concentrate the flavor.
+- Add the tomatoes and sauté them, crushing them as you go, until the moisture evaporates.
+Sautéing them thoroughly until they become a paste will mellow the acidity and concentrate the flavor.

 - Add the meat and vegetables and simmer.
 Once the meat is cooked through, add the vegetables and water and simmer.
-Different types of vegetables cook at different rates, so start by adding the harder vegetables first.
+Since different vegetables cook at different rates, add the harder vegetables first.

-- Season with saltFinally , season with salt.
-The amount of salt is crucial for the flavor of spice curry, so add it little by little to adjust the amount.
+- adjust the seasoning with salt.
+Salt is crucial for the flavor of spice curry, so add it little by little while adjusting the amount.

 Summer vegetable curry recipe